Azure-Samples/TechSummit-Switzerland-Easter-Egg/Doc/03a-blob-function.md

 5. Select how you want to open the new project, for example `Open in current window`.

+> Note: Depending on your installation, it is possible that VS Code asks you already here which type of Function you want to create.
+In this case, click `Skip for now`.

 ![Opening the project](./Img/304.png)

 At this point you will see the project files in the Explorer area.
 You could also open this project file in Visual Studio 2017 or 2019 on Windows if you prefer.